SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 One of the primary goals was the observation of exoplanetary transits, with six observation windows planned at the beginning of the project.
 One of those observations was severely hampered by cloud cover, and four others had to be cancelled.

 While part of this project focused on finding the globally optimal solution, this does not necessarily always exist.
 Due to the highly chaotic nature of gravitational interactions, multiple systems layouts can provide identical or near identical TTV signals.
-This is best demonstrated in the detection paper for kepler-19c, \citep[see][fig.~14]{Keplerc}, where a single TTV signal had no fewer than eight possible configurations for the orbit of an extra planet.
+This is best demonstrated in the detection paper for kepler-19c, see figure 14 in <d-cite key="Keplerc"></d-cite>, where a single TTV signal had no fewer than eight possible configurations for the orbit of an extra planet.

 This demonstrates a possible drawback of this method, and would require additional constraints based on complementary observations for any tentative detections made using transit timing variations to be considered.